List of county routes in Suffolk County, New York (101–117): County Route 107

 When Suffolk County Department of Public Works originally established CR 107 on June 22, 1961, the road included CR 95, along Little East Neck Road from NY 109 to Belmont Avenue.
 This would change when CR 95 was installed on all of Little East Neck Road on June 12, 1973 and CR 107 was truncated.

 The route was proposed to be relocated onto Hubbard's Path and Cadman Avenue as part of its potential transformation into the West Babylon–Centerport Highway.
 Then, it used the remainder of Belmont Avenue which was to be extended north of Belmont Lake State Park towards the vicinity of exit 50 on the Long Island Expressway.
-At Half Hollow Hills Road (CR 67) it would have replaced Cadman Road and much of Pigeon Hill Road, then curve to the northeast and intersect with NY 25 (Jericho Turnpike) onto CR 86, most if not all of which it was also intended to replace.
+At Half Hollow Road (CR 67) it would have replaced Carman Road and much of Pigeon Hill Road, then curve to the northeast and intersect with NY 25 (Jericho Turnpike) onto CR 86, most if not all of which it was also intended to replace.